-Even with all that, there are certainly times when it doesn’t feel like enough.
+Yet, even with all that, there are times when it doesn’t feel like enough.

-When you’re feeling bored with life, what do you do?
+When you’re feeling bored, what do you do?

 If you’re wondering where to look for variety in the monotony of life, you’ve come to the right place.
 Here are 8 places to look that can help bring you back to a happier, healthier state of mind.

 This doesn’t have to be a huge commitment upfront.
 You can start with either one meal or one day per week.
 You can eat something you’ve never had or haven’t had for a while.

 You could go with Meatless Mondays if you’re wondering where to start.
 Plants have plenty of protein, including beans, lentils, quinoa, nuts, peas, fruits, vegetables, and much more.